usnistgov/FIPS201/_FIPS201/frontend.md

 - an electronic image of the left iris,
 - an electronic image of the right iris,
 - one or two fingerprint biometric templates for OCC,
-- a symmetric card authentication key for supporting physical access applicationsc and
+- a symmetric card authentication key for supporting physical access applications, and
 - a symmetric PIV Card Application administration key associated with the card management system.

 In addition to the above, other data elements are specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).